chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 However, where things get interesting is in rendering the story in Storybook.

 As we saw previously, the `TaskList` component is now a **connected** component and relies on a Redux store to render the tasks.
 As our `InboxScreen` is also a connected component, we'll do something similar and provide a store to the story.
-So when we set our stories in `InboxScreen.stories.js`:
+So when we set our stories in `InboxScreen.stories.jsx`:

 ```jsx:title=src/components/InboxScreen.stories.jsx
 import InboxScreen from './InboxScreen';